 - 3320.
 Medieval Art.
 An introduction to the art of Byzantium, Islam and the medieval West through study of five genres to which each of these cultures made distinctive contributions: the congregational worship space, imaging the sacred word, the court and its objects, the pilgrimage site, and the urban religious complex. - 3321.
 Age of the Crusades.
-Looks at the art of the various Christian cultures that were swept into the Crusades especially the northern European, Italian, Byzantine and Armenian and examines both the changes and the interchanges that characterize the period between 1096 and 1291. - 3322.
+Looks at the art of the various Christian cultures that were swept into the Crusades - especially the northern European, Italian, Byzantine and Armenian - and examines both the changes and the interchanges that characterize the period between 1096 and 1291. - 3322.
 Art and the Italian Commune.
-The interplay of artistic styles, workshop practice, religious change and political controversy in the century between St. Francis and the Black Death, emphasizing the art of the Pisani, Cimabue, Cavallini, Giotto, Duccio and the Lorenzetti. - 3323.
+The interplay of artistic styles, workshop practice, religious change and political controversy in the century between St. Francis and the Black Death, emphasizing the art of the Pisani, Cimabue, Cavallini, Giotto, Duccio and the Lorenzetti

+- 3323.
 Romanesque Art and Architecture.
 Surveys the flowering of art and architecture that appeared throughout Western Europe at the threshold of the new millennium.
 Emphasis will be placed on issues of cultural exchange and conflict, the intensification of national identities, the role of spirituality, and the changing conception of the individual during the 11th and 12th centuries. - 3324.
 Art and Cultures of Medieval Spain.
 Considers the art and architecture of the Iberian Peninsula within its highly diverse cultural context.
-Hispano-Roman, Visigothic,

-Romanesque, Gothic, Jewish and Islamic examples will be highlighted.
-Classroom lectures will be supplemented by direct study of works in the Meadows Museum.
+Hispano-Roman, Visigothic, Romanesque, Gothic, Jewish and Islamic examples are highlighted.
+Classroom lectures are supplemented by direct study of works in the Meadows Museum. - 3325.

-3325.
 The Gothic Cathedral.
 The social and spiritual centerpiece of medieval European life, the Gothic cathedral was also one of the greatest multimedia creations of its age.
-This lecture course uses the cathedral as a springing point for the investigation of the rich architectural and artistic traditions of the high and late Middle Ages in Europe.
+This lecture course uses the cathedral as a springing point for the investigation of the rich architectural and artistic traditions of the high and late Middle Ages in Europe. - 3328.

-3328.
 Byzantine Art.
-The art of the Byzantine Empire from the end of Iconoclasm through the 14th century, examining both major media - gold mosaics, mural painting, manuscript illumination, ivory carving and enamel - and the role that this art played in the lives, thoughts and writings of its contemporaries.
+The art of the Byzantine Empire from the end of Iconoclasm through the 14th century, examining both major media gold mosaics, mural painting, manuscript illumination, ivory carving and enamel and the role that this art played in the lives, thoughts and writings of its contemporaries. - 3329.

-3329.
 Paris Art and Architecture I. Interweaves an investigation of the development of Paris from Roman times to the Renaissance with a history of French architecture during this period, revealing the major trends of both and their reciprocal relationship.
 Takes advantage of its Paris location to visit important monuments, buildings and features of urban design.
 (SMU-in-Paris)